kbilak/Django-Blog-Template/README.md

 In `Internationalization` section you can add and delete languages by example.

+In order to add things to translate you need to have them in `{% trans 'text' %}`.

 #### Rosetta

 By going to the `127.0.0.1:8000/{language_code}/rosetta/` path you can translate the templates, models, urls etc.